gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 silver knife with a crystal handle.
 Oh, and underclothes.
 I really should put on some clean underclothes."

 Erileine hesitated.
-"Are those your...your meditation candles?"
+"Are those your…your meditation candles?"

 "You mean, am I going to cast a spell?"
 Razi shook his head.  "*La*, I am afraid not.
 Getting my things is just the small favor.
 Using them